pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 - Stage all files, commit, and push changes to `origin main`.
 - Document any issues or edge cases in the memory bank.

-## Next Steps [Updated: 2025-04-14 14:27 EDT]
+## Next Steps [Updated: 2025-04-14 15:00 EDT]

+1. Stage changes (`git add .`).
+2. Commit changes (`git commit -m "fix: simplify AI summary error message & reduce timeouts"`).
-1. Push committed changes to the remote repository (`git push`).
+3. Push committed changes to the remote repository (`git push`).
-2. Deploy to Vercel and confirm the build succeeds and the application functions correctly in production (UI updates and AI summary).
+4. Redeploy to Vercel and confirm the 504 error is resolved and the generic frontend error message displays correctly on failure.
-3. If deployment is successful, proceed with implementing the automated monthly update workflow for the ZORI data.
+5. If deployment is successful, proceed with implementing the automated monthly update workflow for the ZORI data.
-4. Consider implementing AI response streaming in a future task for improved UX.
+6. Consider implementing AI response streaming in a future task for improved UX.

 ## How to Resume

 - Review `activeContext.md` and this file for the latest context and next steps.
-- Push changes to remote repository.
+- Stage, commit, and push changes to remote repository.
-- Deploy to Vercel and test.
+- Redeploy to Vercel and test the AI summary functionality and simplified error handling.
-- If deployment is successful, proceed with automation implementation.
+- If deployment is successful, proceed with ZORI data automation implementation.

 ---